-Well over a thousand men from Peterborough were killed during the First World War.
+One thousand one hundred and seventy seven men (and one woman) from Peterborough were killed during the First World War.
 As with all wars, not every death was due to enemy action.
 Some died of sickness in the trenches, in prison camps and at home.
 Others were killed in accidents.
 At least two committed suicide, one shot himself with a revolver in a dusty trench on the Italian front.
 The other hung himself from a beam in an outhouse just off one of the city's main streets.

 Unlike the city casualties from the Second World War, which can be found elsewhere on this site, there was no standing memorial recording their names until Sunday, 11th November, 2007 when a new memorial was installed next to the Second World War memorial in the Sprite Chapel in Peterborough Cathedral.

 Even the smallest of villages throughout the country set up memorials to their loved ones lost in battle.
 Peterborough built a Memorial hospital, through public donations, but this did not accurately record the names of the lost men, so they remained lost.
 Now, almost a hundred years after the Great War ended, they have a permanent, and fitting memorial at last.

 The only list to exist which in any way tried to record these names was held in the Peterborough Memorial Hospital and was incomplete.
 Compiled some time after the war, it was deposited in the hospital and then forgotten.
 During the course of five years of research I discovered another 201 names that were not recorded on this list and also corrected the often inaccurate information on the original hospital list.
 Here on this web site for the first time were recorded the names of the city fallen of both world wars.
 The people of Peterborough were largely unaware of who these men were, but the world can now see them.